junaidrahim/locate-route/README.md

 # locate_route

-A command line tool to get location information for the `traceroute` hops.
+A command line tool to grab the geographical location of the `traceroute` hops.

 ## Installation